edmand46/webm_bot/readme.md

 #### Channel settings
-For use this bot with channel mode you are need set channel
+For use this bot with channel mode you need to set channel
 1) Add this bot as Admin to your channel
 2) Set your channel by command ```/set_channel @channel_name```
 3) Set mode channel by command ```/set_mode channel```